poutuarongo whakaakoranga

 Poutuarongo Whakaakoranga, Bachelor of Teaching (Māori Medium), is the undergraduate degree programme that follows on from the first year of study.

-Practice and working theories will be developed and refined over the two-year course to ensure tauira are competent and capable.
 Graduates will be skilled in teaching various subjects in te reo Māori and through a Māori perspective.
-They will confidently support and guide their learners, teach across all subjects using mātauranga, and advocate for Māori medium education.
+They will confidently support and guide their learners, teach across all subjects using mātauranga, and advocate for Māori medium education in immersion, bilingual, and mainstream schools.

 The Poutuarongo Whakaakoranga, Bachelor of Teaching (Māori Medium), is NZQA accredited and approved by Matatū Aotearoa | Teaching Council Aotearoa, New Zealand.